-Minimum wage is set by government minimum standard of guaranteed income (hourly/monthly) that worker should receive for work he/she performs.
+The minimum wage is set by the government as the minimum standard of guaranteed income (hourly/monthly) that a worker should receive for the work he/she performs.
 In 2014, there were 22 countries out of 28 in European Union, which had their national minimum wages set.

-6 countries out of 28 have not minimum wage set by government at all, but they have some collective bargaining agreements.
-Countries that don't have minimum wage set by government in European Union - Austria, Denmark, Finland, Germany, Italy and Sweden.
+6 countries out of 28 have no minimum wage set by the government at all, but they have some collective bargaining agreements.
+Countries that don't have a minimum wage set by the government in European Union - Austria, Denmark, Finland, Germany, Italy, and Sweden.

-Another interesting trend - Baltic states which leads the minimum wage table in Former Soviet Union Space is at the end of minimum wage table in European Union.
+Another interesting trend - Baltic states which lead the minimum wage table in the Former Soviet Union Space are at the end of the minimum wage table in the European Union.

-Speaking of newcomers in EU, after 2004 and 2007 enlargements, for now it seems that just Slovenia, Cyprus and Malta has higher minimum wage than in some of the old EU countries.
+Speaking of newcomers in the EU, after the 2004 and 2007 enlargements, for now, it seems that just Slovenia, Cyprus, and Malta has higher minimum wage than some of the old EU countries.

-As you can see from above map - there are some interesting trends.
-South European countries, like Spain, Portugal, Greece has lower minimum wage than Benelux countries, France, UK and Ireland.
+As you can see from the above map - there are some interesting trends.
+South European countries, like Spain, Portugal, and Greece have lower minimum wages than Benelux countries, France, UK, and Ireland.

-We have no data for Scandinavian countries, Germany, Austria and Italy.
-Speaking of Germany, it's awaited that starting of 2015, the minimum hourly wage there should be set at EUR 8.50.
+We have no data for Scandinavian countries, Germany, Austria, and Italy.
+Speaking of Germany, it's awaited that starting in 2015, the minimum hourly wage there should be set at EUR 8.50.

-One more thing I would like to speak about - there has been some talks to introduce standard of minimum wage across all the EU.
+One more thing I would like to speak about - there have been some talks to introduce a standard of the minimum wage across all of the EU.
 There are many who are against it, and many (perhaps from Eastern Europe who are for it).
-Some standard of united minimum wage would help to raise standard of living in these poorest countries.
+Some standards of the united minimum wage would help to raise the standard of living in these poorest countries.

-Now, I not talking that EU should introduce minimum wage as it's in Luxembourg.
-This would raise a lot of mess in those Eastern European countries - mainly because of I believe that average salary there is not so high as minimum wage in Western European countries.
-The mechanism for minimum wage could be simple - let's say it could be 75% of average minimum wage in EU.
+Now, I not talking that the EU should introduce a minimum wage as it's in Luxembourg.
+This would raise a lot of mess in those Eastern European countries - mainly because I believe that the average salary there is not as high as the minimum wage in Western European countries.
+The mechanism for minimum wage could be simple - let's say it could be 75% of the average minimum wage in the EU.

 Since this is Europe we are talking about, let's use Euro coins and banknotes as our currency to measure:

-Well, again, it doesn't mean Luxembourg, Belgium or France should decrease their minimum wage, no - let they have their minimum wages above the united minimum wage.
-In scenario of minimum wage EUR 562, it would ask 10 countries to increase their minimum wage - of course, it shouldn't be done overnight, but let's say in 5 years term.
+Well, again, it doesn't mean Luxembourg, Belgium or France should decrease their minimum wage, no - let them have their minimum wages above the united minimum wage.
+In the scenario of a minimum wage of EUR 562, it would ask 10 countries to increase their minimum wage - of course, it shouldn't be done overnight, but let's say in 5 years term.

-For example Bulgaria - minimum wage 2014 - EUR 173 - Goal 2019 EUR 562, in average it would ask 77 EUR increase in a year.
-Yeah, I know it sounds much, but if we are looking to more social equally Europe, that's the minimum we can do - increase minimum wage for low-skilled workers.
+For example Bulgaria - a minimum wage of 2014 - was EUR 173 - The goal of 2019 is EUR 562, on average it would ask 77 EUR increase in a year.
+Yeah, I know it sounds much, but if we are looking for a more socially equal Europe, that's the minimum we can do - increase the minimum wage for low-skilled workers.

-Personally, I do believe it is possible to raise minimum wage in European Union.
-Of course the mechanisms could be slightly different than my offered, but it asks only one - Political willingness.
-European Union should be more social equal.
+Personally, I do believe it is possible to raise the minimum wage in European Union.
+Of course, the mechanisms could be slightly different than my offer, but it asks for only one - Political willingness.
+European Union should be more socially equal.